 Once an agency notifies the Office of Research, we will disseminate the results of the competition to the Faculties and applicants.
 The Office of Research issues the notices of award and liaises with Restricted Funds in Financial Services for the opening of research accounts.

-Research Facilitators seek out targeted funding opportunities for their respective faculty researchers, cultivate relationships with researchers, and review and develop grant applications.
+Research development advisors seek out targeted funding opportunities for their respective faculty researchers, cultivate relationships with researchers, and review and develop grant applications.
 They are based within the Faculties and are part of the Office of Research team.